DanielTockan/Rainforest-Store/README.md

 ### Planning:

 Once the concept for the application and our choice of API were finalised, the emphasis was placed on ensuring that the model design was robust.
-The motivation behind this was to avoid major code refactoring and debugging further down the line, and to have the desired full functionality across the store.
+The motivation behind this was to avoid major code refactoring and debugging further down the line.

 Our key considerations were:
 - What SQL tables/models were necessary